Charles Edward Beckett

 Charles Edward Beckett (1849–1925) was a brigadier-general and cavalry officer in the British Army.

 He served in three regiments the 7th (The Princess Royal's) Dragoon Guards, the 3rd (The King's Own) Hussars and the 2nd Dragoon Guards (Queen's Bays), which he also commanded.

 He served in three wars, in the Sudan Campaign, the Second Boer War and the First World War.
 During which although only ranked as a brigadier-general he was the first general officer commanding the 66th (2nd East Lancashire) Division.

+On 1 April 1908 he was assigned to command a brigade of the newly created Territorial Force (TF).

 Family

 Charles Edward Beckett was the son of Charles William Beckett of Thorne in Yorkshire, England.
 He married Louisa Michel, daughter of Field-Marshal Sir John Michel of Dewlish.
 They had one daughter Nora Juanita Muriel Beckett, who married Eric Dillon, 19th Viscount Dillon.

 Beckett married for the second time in July 1915, at Westminster Cathedral to Mary Philippa, of Culachy, Fort Augustus, Scotland.